adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 8/9/20

+* Read about Online learning of Decision Trees.
+* Came across this amazing library for on online learning.
+[Scikit-multiflow](https://scikit-multiflow.github.io/)

 ## 7/9/20

 * Read [this](https://arxiv.org/pdf/2001.09219.pdf) paper on how explanations can help humans annotate better.
 Combines Active Learning + Explainability + HCI